 Find out more about specific types of doggy exercise:

 Remember, walking needs to be a daily routine, not just something you do at weekends.
 This is especially important for older and overweight dogs.
 If you can't walk them yourself, ask a friend, or a professional dog-walker so your dog doesn't miss out.

 Always check with your vet that the exercise programme you've planned is suitable for your dog.

 Walking your dog: top tips

-- Don’t throw sticks for your dog to chase, as they can splinter and injure your dog’s mouth and throat.
+- Don’t throw sticks for your dog to chase – they can splinter and injure your dog’s mouth and throat.
 If you throw a ball, make sure it’s not small enough for your dog to swallow.

-- Walks and games are much better treats for dogs than food
+- Walks and games are a much better treat than food.

-- Try to vary your route, to keep your walks interesting and exciting for your dog.
+- Try to vary your route – to keep your walks interesting and exciting.

-- Always allow your dog to have a good sniff around.
-This is really important for their mental health.
+- Always allow your dog to have a good sniff around – this is important for their mental health.

-- Keep dogs on a lead when exercising in built-up areas.
-Only let them off the lead when you are absolutely sure it is safe.
+- Keep dogs on a lead in built-up areas – only let them off when you are absolutely sure it is safe.
 This ensures your dog isn’t a nuisance to others and protects it from traffic, litter and other hazards.
-It is also important not to let your dog loose where there are sheep or other livestock.
+It is also important to keep your dog on a lead around sheep and other livestock.

 - Sniff it out.
 Dogs have an excellent sense of smell and this can form a fun game.
 Use one of their favourite toys or part of their food allowance to create a scent trail by rubbing it on the floor at regular intervals.
 Hide the toy or food at the end of the trail as a great reward.